Farewelling Ged and Karina we headed to Cockle Creek to camp at the most southerly campsite in Australia – “End of the road”.

 Steve on the trestle bridge.

 Before leaving Tallangatta, a drive to the lookout above gave us a magnificent view of this pretty little town nestled along the Hume Dam.
-It’s known as ‘the town that moved’ – in 1956 all timber homes moved 8km west, while the brick homes, churches, etc were flooded when Lake Hume was dammed.
+It’s known as ‘the town that moved’ – in 1956 all timber homes were moved 8km west, while the brick homes, churches, etc were flooded when Lake Hume was dammed.

 A beautifully scenic drive through the Kinglake Valley to Tolmie was rewarded with cool temperatures at last, though rain was threatened.
 The Tolmie Recreation ground surrounded by tall eucalypts made a quiet, restful camp for two nights.
 It rained all day Thursday and into the night.